timijntema/open-zaak/docs/installation/cmis.rst

 The CMIS mapper
 ---------------

-Before a CMIS request can be performed, the names of the document properties have to be converted from the names used in Django to the names used in the DMS.
+Before a CMIS request can be performed, each attribute passed via the Document API has to be mapped to a CMIS property.
 The customised document model used in the DMS is defined in a XML file, where all the properties of the document are specified.
 An example XML file is ``extension/alfresco-zsdms-model.xml``.
-The mapping between the Django names and the names used in the XML is in the file ``config/cmis_mapper.json``.
+The mapping between the Document API attributes and the names used in the XML is in the file ``config/cmis_mapper.json``.
-The keys are the names used in Django, while the values are the names used in the XML file.
+The keys are the names of the attributes in the Document API, while the values are the names used in the XML file.

 If a different custom document model is used, then the mapper file also needs to be updated.
 The path to the new mapper file is specified in the variable ``CMIS_MAPPER_FILE``.
 This can also be configured in the